List of incidents and protests of the United States racial unrest: Dolal Idd protests, December 30, 2020–January 4, 2022

-On December 30, Dolal Idd, a 23-year old Somali-American man, was shot and killed by Minneapolis police officers during a felony traffic stop.
+On December 30, Dolal Idd, an armed 23-year old Somali-American man, was shot and killed in a shootout he started with Minneapolis police officers during a felony traffic stop.
 Idd's death was the first killing by a Minneapolis police since the murder of George Floyd on May 25.
 Activists and family members of Dolal Idd rallied in Saint Paul on January 4, 2022, outside the official residence of Minnesota Governor Tim Walz.
 At the event, they called for further investigation of the incident that led to Idd's death and the release of additional evidence in the case.

 2021

 Rochester protests, February 1, 2021

 About 200 protesters marched in Rochester, New York, on February 1 after a nine-year-old girl was handcuffed and pepper-sprayed by police.
 Community outrage swelled following release of footage the previous day showing officers restraining and scolding a girl, who was screaming for her father.
 At one point, an officer is heard telling her to "stop acting like a child," to which she cried, "I am a child."
 Protesters ripped away barricades protecting a Rochester police precinct as hundreds took to the streets in outrage.